jodastephen/railmodel/CR2-SWLondon.md

 * LHD-WAT changing to Northern (West End) at WAT in 42-45m at 4tph (+3m)
 * CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 42-45m at 6tph (+3m)
 * CR2 changing to Northern (City) at BAL changing to Bakerloo at EPH in 46-50m at 6tph (+7m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 46-51m at 4tph (+8m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 49-53m at 4tph (+10m)

 From Epsom to Leicester Square (7m better)